You might be wondering how you can become a Product Manager

 - Mock Interviews: Find others who are also preparing for Product Manager Job interviews and practice with them.
 You can use the job interview questions listed on this site as your source.

-I hope this article helps you obtain your first Product Manager Job
+I hope this article helps you become a Product Manager

 How to prepare for product manager job interviews